cocode/TrekBASIC/README.md

 1. TODO Search and destroy for literal strings used for what should be enums.
 1. Maybe move the operators enum to it's own file, so  it has no dependencies, and then use a dict for the mapping.
-1. could also move the lexing to parsed_ststements, and then basicopenarots wouldn;t ned the lexer
+1. could also move the lexing to parsed_statements, and then basic_openators.py wouldn't need the lexer
-1. Functions should get an arg with type "array", not "num". which means comma should return "array"
 1. Operator eval functions need to return the correct type, not just always "num".
 Start by returning the type passed in
 1. Maybe write trace to a file.
 With the variables on that line.
 Or build a debugger.
+Debugger built.
     X=3, Y=4
     100 IFX+Y>3THENPRINT"FOO"

 1. Add "trace on" and "trace off" statements to the language, to control writing of the trace file.
 1. Need to flush the trace file periodically. maybe every line.
 1. Maybe add "run" vs. "continue" for the debugging.
-1. make a run() function, and have "End program" and 'breakpoint' be different flags
+Have single step now.
-1. You know, I don't need to pass the symbol_type everywhere.
+1. You know, maybe I don't need to pass the symbol_type everywhere.
 You can tell the type of a variable from its name.
 FNx = function, $ == string, I guess you still have to know array vs. not.
 Desperately need step over vs step into for debugging.